-Bits Description Expected Logical Block Application Tag Mask (ELBATM): This field specifies the 31:16 Application Tag Mask expected value.
-If the namespace is not formatted to use end-to-end protection information, then this field is ignored by the controller.
-Refer to section 5.2.
-Expected Logical Block Application Tag (ELBAT): This field specifies the Application Tag 15:00 expected value.
+Bits Description 31:16 Expected Logical Block Application Tag Mask (ELBATM): This field specifies the Application Tag Mask expected value.
 If the namespace is not formatted to use end-to-end protection information, then this field is ignored by the controller.
 Refer to section 5.2.